harbour22/harbour22.github.io/_docs/landing.md

 ---
-title: "Documentation Landing Page"
+title: "Reference Notes Landing Page"
 permalink: /docs/landing/
-excerpt: "Documentation Landing Page"
+excerpt: "Reference Notes Landing Page"
 toc: false
 classes: wide
 ---
-Documentation Landing Page
+It felt strange jumping straight into a single topic when going to the reference notes pages, so this page serves as a simple landing page.
+Topics, as they are added, appear on the left.